pollfish/docs/rewarded-surveys.md

 In order to avoid user fraud it is strongly adviced to register a server-to-server callback on Pollfish Developer Dashboard in order to receive a relevant callback on survey completion.

-You can find detailed information on s2s callbacks [here](https://www.pollfish.com/docs/s2s)
+You can find detailed information on how to set up server-to-server callbacks [here](https://www.pollfish.com/docs/s2s)

+<h3>6.
+Register & Listen for Pollfish survey completed notification</h3>

+You should register and listen for Pollfish survey completed notification/listener.
+In survey completed notification you can easily find information on survey completed format (Basic or Playful) and money earned in USD cents.